filipstefansson/dotfiles/README.md

 ### OSX settings

 You can configure a few settings in OSX by running the `.macos` file.
-It's based on [mths.be/macos](https://mths.be/macos), but I've removed most of it to keep it simple.

 ```sh
 ./.macos